duniter/duniter-v2s/pallets/duniter-account/README.md

 ## Sufficient

 DuniterAccount tweaks the substrate AccountInfo to allow identity accounts to exist without existential deposit.
 This allows to spare the creation fee.

+## Linked identity

+Duniter offers the possibility to link an account to an identity with the `linked_idty` field.
+It allows to request refund of transaction fees in `OnChargeTransaction`.